bir3/gocompiler/README.md

 - run your application
 - run the Go compiler toolchain via `gocompiler.RunToolchain()`

-Side effects in init() and global variable initializations occur on every time the executable is started.
+Side effects in init() and global variable initializations occur every time the executable is started.
 The embedded Go toolchain will repeatedly start the executable during compilation to compile Go source code.
-This means that global side effects like opening a http port or connecting to a database is likely to cause problems.
+This means that global side effects like opening a http port, writing to a file or connecting to a database is likely to cause problems.

 ## example bug due to side effects : creating a log file in a init() function